oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 If ::${t}SysmanLedGet() returns one or more LED handles, it is possible to manage LEDs on the device.
-This includes turning them off/on and where the capability exists, changing their color in realtime.
+This includes turning them off/on and where the capability exists, changing their color in real-time.

 The following functions are available: